strange2x/RokVim/Readme.md

  - Diagnostics for LSP
  - Catppuccino theme installed with LSP and NVIMTree integration
  - Lualine as the status line

+### Thank You Note
+ Thanks for trying out RokVim..
+Feel free to add your features and PRs..
+Lets build a cool IDE..

  - NvimTree for File navigation